dnywh/brown-pages/src/guides/sunshine-coast.md

 country: Australia
 score: 2
 summary:
-  - Drop-off points in Maroochydoore and Coolum Beach
+  - Drop-off points in Maroochydoore and Yandina
   - High concentration of ShareWaste drop-off points in the area
 ---